Otoboke Beaver: Early history

+International recognition

 Along with releasing the single "Dirty Old Fart is Waiting for My Reaction" in early 2020, the members of Otoboke Beaver quit their day jobs to become a full-time touring band.
 They were able to tour for two weeks in Europe before the COVID-19 pandemic.
 During the lockdown period they focused on developing new songs and played several live shows via Instagram.
 The album Super Champon was released in May 2022.
 Otoboke Beaver returned to touring in late 2022 with a series of shows in Europe, followed by their first full-length tour of North America.
 Another tour of Europe and North America followed in early 2023.
 Their performance at that year's SXSW received coverage from Rolling Stone, which described their set as "both a goddamned riot and tight as hell."

 The band embarked on a short tour of Australia and New Zealand in late 2023, followed by another tour of the United States and Canada in early 2024.
 These touring efforts attracted the attention of larger-market bands who invited Otoboke Beaver to serve as the opening act for shows in large venues, including Red Hot Chili Peppers and Green Day.
-In summer 2025, the band announced that drummer Kahokiss went on maternity leave, and recruited former Shonen Knife member Emi ("Leo") Morimoto as the fill-in drummer for upcoming shows.
+In summer 2025, the band announced that drummer Kahokiss would take time off due to pregnancy, and recruited former Shonen Knife member Emi "Leo" Morimoto as the fill-in drummer for upcoming shows.
 In July 2025 the band released two live albums titled Live at Fandango and Live at KatuKatu.

 The band appeared at the annual Lollapalooza music festival in Chicago in August 2025.
 In fall 2025 they opened arena shows in Japan for Foo Fighters and Oasis.
 This was followed by a short tour of South America in October/November 2025.
+In January 2026, the band announced the retirement of Kahokiss, with touring drummer Leo becoming a permanent member.
+Three final shows featuring Kahokiss were held in Japan in April 2026.
+That month, the band released its first new music in four years via three singles made available at Bandcamp; these are also the final recordings featuring Kahokiss.
+With new fulltime drummer Leo, the band toured Europe as the opening act for Foo Fighters in June 2026.
+The following month the band appeared at the Mosswood Meltdown Festival in Oakland, California, where they were introduced by filmmaker John Waters.